Sweet potato: Taxonomy

-The sweet potato originates in South America in what is present-day Ecuador.
+The sweet potato originated in South America, in what is now Ecuador.
 The domestication of sweet potato occurred in either Central or South America.
 In Central America, domesticated sweet potatoes were present at least 5,000 years ago, with the origin of I. batatas possibly between the Yucatán Peninsula of Mexico and the mouth of the Orinoco River in Venezuela.
 The cultigen was most likely spread by local people to the Caribbean and South America by 2500 BCE.

 I. trifida, a diploid, is the closest wild relative of the sweet potato, which originated with an initial cross between a tetraploid and another diploid parent, followed by a second complete genome duplication event.
 The oldest radiocarbon dating remains of the sweet potato known today were discovered in caves from the Chilca Canyon, in the south-central zone of Peru, and yield an age of 8080 ± 170 BC.

 Transgenicity

 The genome of cultivated sweet potatoes contains sequences of DNA from Agrobacterium (sensu lato; specifically, one related to Rhizobium rhizogenes), with genes actively expressed by the plants.
 The T-DNA transgenes were not observed in closely related wild relatives of the sweet potato.
 Studies indicated that the sweet potato genome evolved over millennia, with eventual domestication of the crop taking advantage of natural genetic modifications.
 These observations make sweet potatoes the first known example of a naturally transgenic food crop.